musa-5090-spring-2024/course-info/week01/ex_postgres.md

     The `ogr2ogr` command converts some spatial data from one format to another (in this case from GeoJSON to PostGIS).
 The `-f` value specifies the output format.
 The `-nln` value specifies the name of the table in the database.
 The `-lco` lines represent other options you can specify (such as the type of geometry and the name of the geometry field).
 The line that starts with `PG:` is for the output location, and the next line is for the input location.

-    Next week we'll go over some other ways to load data into PostgreSQL.
+    In the lecture for next week we'll go over some other ways to load data into PostgreSQL.

 ## 4. Query the data.